faltiska/Matcha-TTS-24k/documentation/components.md

 The encoder output is fed into a Mel Predictor that outputs one mel frame per phoneme.
 The Mel Predictor is a simple sequence of Conv → SiLU → Conv.
-The Encoder input is concatenated with speaker embeddings that encode the acoustic characteristics of each speaker.
+The Encoder uses feature-wise linear modulation (FiLM) to incorporate speaker embeddings that encode the acoustic characteristics of each speaker.
+For every Transformer layer, the speaker embedding is projected into two scale-and-shift pairs: one is applied after the attention normalization and the other after the feed-forward normalization.
+The projection is initialized as a no-op (scale = 1, shift = 0), allowing speaker conditioning to be learned gradually.
-The Mel Predictor input is the Encoder output (which still has the embeddings).
+The Mel Predictor input is the speaker-conditioned Encoder output.
 The gradients from the Mel Predictor flow back into the Encoder too.

 The Encoder output is also fed into a Duration Predictor that guesses the duration per phoneme.